Eli Manning reveals surprising advice he gave to Arch Manning

 In fact, some of Eli’s most useful advice for Arch Manning might not have anything to do with football.
 Instead, it was about managing the fame that comes with being a Manning.

-There aren’t many comparisons or points of references for it.
+There aren’t many comparisons or points of reference for it.
 The Mannings are what many in the sport refer to as the “First Family of Football.”

 - 1New